-The New England Patriots and New York Jets enter their Week 9 "Monday Night Football" matchup with a total of two wins between them.
-But in this 60-year-old rivalry, winning records have not been needed to produce the moments we remember, many of which are notorious.
+The New England Patriots and New York Jets continue their 60-year-old rivalry with Sunday’s Week 8 matchup.
+This series has produced moments we remember, many of which are notorious.
 Here are the five most memorable in the history of the series.

 5. The Jets Upset the Patriots in the Playoffs

 New York Jets 28, New England Patriots 21 (AFC Divisional Playoff)

 New England finished the season 14-2, earning the top seed in the playoffs.
 The Patriots had also blown out the Jets 45-3 in their last regular-season meeting.
 In the divisional round, New York sacked Tom Brady five times and took a commanding 28-14 fourth-quarter lead with a 20-yard touchdown run from Shonn Greene to secure the win.
 The Jets came close to making their first Super Bowl in more than 40 years but ultimately lost to the Pittsburgh Steelers in the AFC Championship Game.

 4. "I Want to Kiss You"

 New England Patriots 21, New York Jets 16

 The Patriots won an ugly regular-season game en route to winning their second Super Bowl, but the story coming out of that game was Joe Namath's drunken sideline interview with ESPN reporter Suzy Kolber.
 In town for being named to the Jets' All-Time Team, he was asked about the team's woes and said, "I want to kiss you.
 I couldn't care less about the team struggling."
 He quickly apologized, got treated for alcoholism, and remains sober today.
 However, it should not negate the next moment on this list.

 3. Joe Namath Beats the Patriots While Drunk